mozilla/id-specs/browserid/index.md

     eyJpc3MiOiJicm93c2VyaWQub3JnIiwiZXhwIjoxM...
     hv5wVN0HPINUZlLi4SJo9RzJhMU5_6XZsltYWODDD...

+#### Locating the Public Key ####

+An Identity Certificate SHOULD reference, using the normal JWT mechanism, the <tt>kid</tt> of the public key that should be used for verification.
+This is indicated in the JWT header:

+    {"typ":"JWT", "alg":"RSA", "kid": "key-2011-04-29"}

 #### Chained Certificates ####

 Most of the time, a certificate is used to bind a key to an identity.
 But in some cases, they are used to delegate certification authority to another key.
 For example, the <tt>example.com</tt> IdP might publish a single master key, but have separate working keys for a number of load-balanced servers.
 Each server will be granted a certificate that authorizes its individual key to speak for the the whole example.com domain.